Define a client-side ad schedule

 Disabled No ad

-3. Click + icon to create a Preroll, Midroll, or Postroll ad break.
-The configuration panel appears.
+3. Click + (plus icon) to create a Preroll, Midroll, or Postroll ad break.
+A configuration panel appears.

 💡